codemoe440/cybersec-portfolio/Homelab-Log-analysis/README.md

-## Introduction to log analysis, simulating and detecting windows poswershell logs
+## Introduction to log analysis, simulating and detecting different types of logs